SeanMcP/seanmcp.com/src/articles/covid-19-journal.md

 Once I recovered, that seemed to be the end of it.
 I warned by coworkers to take the virus seriously (they already were) and tried to be especially careful during the holidays.

 Fast-forward to March of 2021, and now a new symptom has emerged.
 There are now certain scents that have changed for the worse: bananas, toothpaste, and shampoo.
 They all share the same smell, and it is quite unpleasant.
-A kind of savory/overly rip odor that I am keen to avoid.
-I used to eat a (or two) banana a day, and now I can't stand to be too near to them.
+A kind of savory/overly-ripe odor that I am keen to avoid.
+I used to eat a banana a day (or more), and now I can't stand to be too near to them.

 I have heard that some people report a return to normal taste and smell after being vaccinated.
 Hopefully that is true, because I'd really like to enjoy eating bananas and brushing my teeth again.

+---

+In April of 2021, I got the first round of the Moderna COVID-19 vaccine.
+By the following morning, I experienced some typical "flu-like" symptoms: fatigue, full-body soreness, and skin sensitivity.
+The injection site – my left shoulder – was especially sore.
+By day two, most of the symptoms had resided.

+Bananas, shampoo, and toothpaste still smell odd but to a lesser degree.
+I'm optimistic that that will improve in the coming weeks!
+The second round of vaccination is scheduled for early May – four weeks after the first round.
+By then, Lord willing, I'll be back to a banana a day!